loafey/master-thesis/Thesis/TODO/Minor.md

       - Also, what is "��" here?
   - [ ] The boxes for "Right injection" and "Left injection" seem to be mixed up.
 (Right uses inl, Left uses inr on p24.)
-  - [ ] "Static function": the text in the box talks about r_1 but the code uses r.
   - [ ] The long figures look impressive, but I'm a bit worried about the "pattern matching" on things like "��,��↦[��0]": what happens if the list that z maps to is not a singleton list?